kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 See the official [AWS documentation](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4) for more information.

+## Publish and share Kedro-Viz via Azure

-### Configure your AzureBlobStorage and set credentials
+### Configure your Azure Blob Storage and set credentials

 You can host your Kedro-Viz project on AzureBlobStorage.
 You must first create an Azure Storage account and then enable static website hosting.
 To do so, follow the [Azure tutorial](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-how-to?tabs=azure-portal) to configure a static website on AzureBlobStorage.